Contents

 Kennedy Space Center (KSC)

-• The flight was delayed by 2 hours, leading us to arrive in FLL only after 7 AM.
-We set off from the airport at 8 AM and reached KSC by noon.
-By the time we entered, it was around 12:30 PM, leaving us only 5 hours to explore.
+• The flight was delayed by 2 hours, which meant we only arrived at FLL around 7 AM, left the airport at 8, and reached KSC by noon.
+We entered the center around 12:30, giving us only 5 hours to explore.

-• The place is more like a space-themed amusement park with many spots to visit.
-With our limited time, we could only see a few places:
+• This place feels more like a space-themed amusement park, with many areas to explore.
+Due to time constraints, we only visited a few spots:

 • Kennedy Space Center Bus Tour